Senegal - Country Commercial Guide

 Overview

-Dakar serves as Senegal’s hub for most economic activity and contains the largest consumer market with 90 percent of its manufacturing base and 22 percent of the country’s population.
+The capital city, Dakar, is the hub of economic activity and the largest consumer market in Senegal with 90 percent of its manufacturing base and 22 percent of its population.

 Almost all goods entering Senegal transit through the Port of Dakar and are distributed mainly by truck to interior areas and the neighboring landlocked country of Mali.
-The Dakar-Bamako railway link has fallen into disrepair since 2009, but the GOS plans to renovate rails network, particularly the Tambacounda line leading from mining and phosphate concessions towards the Port.
-Dubai Ports World (DP World) is managing the container terminal in Dakar under a 25-year concession.
+The Dakar-Bamako railway link has fallen into disrepair since 2009, but the Government of Senegal has plans to renovate rails lines in Senegal, particularly on the Tambacounda line leading from mining and phosphate concessions towards the Port.
+Dubai Ports World (DP World) is managing an efficient container terminal in Dakar under a 25-year concession.

 Using an Agent to Sell U.S. Products and Services